-Choosing to donate to an individual (albeit anonymously) and not to a general bank makes this a very personal donation.
-It is therefore quite understandable that you would like to know as much as possible about the people you are donating your eggs to and why they need your help.
-On the other hand you may not want to know anything at all and that too is absolutely fine.
+Choosing to donate to a matched person, rather than to a general egg bank, makes this a very personal donation.
+It is therefore quite understandable that you would like to know as much as possible about the people you are donating eggs to, and why they need your help.
+On the other hand, you may not want to know anything at all and that is absolutely fine.

-Exactly how much information can be disclosed will be down to the couple you will be helping – and of course down to how much you feel you would like to know.
-We will manage the initial exchange and pass on as much non-identifying information as we can.
+Exactly how much information can be disclosed will be down to whoever you will be helping – and, of course, down to how much you feel you would like to know.
+We will pass on as much non-identifying information as we can.
 This might include their approximate ages, what they do, why they need your help and how long they have been trying for a baby.